sagilo/PickUp/README.md

 ### Current features
 * Select phone number for which ringer volume will be changed
 * Select how many calls are required before changing the ringer volume
-* Select the anount of time in which calls are counted
+* Select the amount of time in which calls are counted
 * Select the ringer volume to be set once all conditions are met

 ### Screenshots